-- Discretion of the Principal. - First offense: Device is confiscated and returned to parent/guardian. - Second offense: Device is confiscated and returned to parent/guardian.
-In school suspension of up to 3 days may be imposed. - Third offense: Device is confiscated and returned to parent/guardian.
-In school suspension of up to 5 days may be imposed. - Subsequent violations: Student will be disciplined according to "Not Following Directions".
+- Discretion of the principal - First offense: device is confiscated and returned to parent/guardian - Second offense: device is confiscated and returned to parent/guardian, plus in school suspension of up to 3 days may be imposed. - Third offense: device is confiscated and returned to parent/guardian, plus in school suspension of up to 5 days may be imposed. - Subsequent violations: student will be disciplined according to "Not Following Directions".